ErpNetDocs/info/information/try-our-system.md

 > [!TIP]
 >
-> Use the following sign in details when accessing DemoDB
+> Use the following sign-in details when accessing DemoDB
 >
-> User: Admin
+> User: admin
 >
 > Password: 123

-Most ERP instances should, by default, be configured to NOT accept basic authentication.
-However, for demonstration purposes, DemoDB is configured to allow it.

 ## Can I Try Your Newly Released Solutions?